Chao-Shun-Cheng/Real-time-monitor-system/README.md

 #### PC3 run *Receive folder*
 ## Data
 We can get data from other groups.
-- Group 5 - *ID, Object name, start time and class of object*
-- Group 6 - *ID, Object name, result of defect detection and image*
 - Group 1 - *ID, Object name, Finish time and ID of Shipment*
 - Group 2 - *ID, Object name, position of object and webcam video*
+- Group 4 - *ID, Object name, class of object*
+- Group 5 - *ID, Object name, start time*
+- Group 6 - *ID, Object name, result of defect detection and image*
 ## How to use
 #### First Step
 1. Open Mosquitto Broker and allow other PC to connect